RoomanGulzar/RoomanGulzar/README.md

 - 👋 Hi, I’m @RoomanGulzar
-- 👀 I’m interested in WebDevelopement,Mobile App developement and DevOps
+- 👀 I’m interested in WebDevelopement,Mobile App developement and Python
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Docker
+- 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me via Email

 <!---